albar965/littlenavmap-manual/src/en/APPROACHES.rst

    second altitude.
 Map example: ``A8000B10000ft``.
 Same for speed.
 -  **Prefix** ``GS``: Not an altitude restriction but an indicator for the ILS glideslope altitude.
 Can mean ``at`` or ``at or above``.
--  **Vertical path** ``-3.2°``: A vertial path angle which has to be followed.
-Calculated paths are shown with a white text background and required paths with a yellow backgroud.
+-  **Vertical path** ``-3.2°``: A vertical path angle which has to be followed.
+Calculated paths are shown with a white text background and required paths with a yellow background.

 .. _procedures-related: